How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Related Work

-Recently, several studies apply \emph{local explanation methods} of black-box prediction to explain sources of bias by feature-attribution~\cite{begley2020explainability,lundberg2020explaining} and causal path decomposition~\cite{pan2021explaining}.
-Since our work adopts feature-attribution approach, it reveals two-fold limitations of existing methods: (i) \emph{inaccuracy} in computing FIFs and (ii) \emph{failing to compute intersectional} FIFs.
-Elaborately, FIF computation in~\cite{begley2020explainability,lundberg2020explaining} is inaccurate because of applying local explainers such as SHAP~\cite{lundberg2017unified} to compute global properties of the classifier such as group fairness.
-In addition, features are often correlated in practical fairness tasks, and computing only individual FIFs ignores the joint contribution of multiple features on the unfairness of the classifer.
-Also, these works provide empirical evaluations to justify the choices of SHAP-based tools for explaining fairness and does not consider the global nature of group fairness metrics.
-In this paper, \textit{we develop a formal framework to explain sources of unfairness in a classifier and also a novel methodology to address it.
-To the best of our knowledge, this is the first work to do the both}.
-Among other related works, \cite{benesse2021fairness} link GSA measures such as Sobol and Cram{\'e}r-von-Mises indices to different fairness metrics.
-While their approach relates the GSA of sensitive features on the resulting bias, we focus on applying GSA to all features to compute FIFs. \textit{Their approach only detects the presence or absence of bias, while we focus on decomposing bias as the sum of FIFs of all features}.
-In another line of work, \cite{datta2016algorithmic} and \cite{ghosh2022algorithmic} compute feature-influence as the shift of bias from its original value by randomly intervening features.
-Their work is different from our axiomatic approach, where the sum of FIFs equals the bias.
+Among other related works, \cite{benesse2021fairness} links GSA measures such as Sobol and Cram{\'e}r-von-Mises indices to different fairness metrics.
+While their approach relates the GSA of sensitive features on bias, we focus on applying GSA to all features to estimate FIFs. \textit{Their approach detects the presence or absence of bias, while we focus on decomposing bias as the sum of FIFs of all feature subsets}.
+In another line of work,~\cite{datta2016algorithmic} and~\cite{ghosh2022algorithmic} estimate feature-influence as the shifting of bias from its original value by randomly intervening features.
+Their work is different from the decomposability property of FIFs, where the sum of FIFs is equal to the bias.
+A separate line of work estimates the fairness influence of data points in a dataset~\cite{li2022achieving,wang2022understanding}, while \textit{our focus is on quantifying influences of input features}.